Two by Twos: Gatherings

-Organisation
+Organization

-Members claim the church does not have a formal organization.
+Members state that the church does not have a formal organization.
 Members do not participate in, and many are unaware of, the church's governance.
-Although in the early years of the church, a headquarters was maintained in Belfast, no official headquarters currently exist and the church remains largely unincorporated.
+Although in the early years of the church a headquarters was maintained in Belfast, no official headquarters currently exist and the church remains largely unincorporated.
 Both expenditures and funds collected remain secret from the membership and no accounting is made public.
 Funds are handled through stewardships, trusts, and cash transactions.

 No materials are published by the church for outside circulation other than invitations to open Gospel meetings.
 Printed materials are published for circulation among the members and include sermon notes, convention notes, Bible study lists, convention lists, and worker lists.
 In recent years, contact details of members, including phone numbers and home addresses, have been compiled into booklets.
-These booklets are very secretive and available for workers' use only.
+These booklets are treated as highly confidential and available for workers' use only.
 Some members of the group refuse to provide their details for these booklets, in the name of privacy.
 Some members of the group see the internal dissemination of worker letters as continuing the practice of the early Church and the epistolary work of the original apostles.

 Hierarchy

 The church is controlled by a small group of senior male overseers with each having oversight of a specific geographic region.
 Under each senior overseer are male head workers who have oversight of a single state, province or similar area, depending on the country.
 These head workers handle the two-by-two pairing and field assignments of workers for that area.
 Each pair of workers has charge over several local meetings with the senior worker of the two having authority over his junior.
 Local meetings are hosted in the homes of elders who report to the workers.
-Correspondence such as reporting, finances, and instructions are often communicated according to the set hierarchy.
-The administration of the church and its annual process of assigning of workers to fields are rarely discussed among the membership.
+Correspondence such as reporting, finances, and instructions are often communicated through the set hierarchy.
+Lay members do not participate in the administration of the church, and most members seem unaware that a system of administration exists.
+Governance of the church is rarely discussed among the membership.
+Workers are believed to be holy conduits of God and are regarded highly by the congregation.

 Hymnals

-The church's first hymnal, The Go-Preacher's Hymn Book, had been compiled by 1909, and contained 125 hymns.
+The church's first hymnal, The Go-Preacher's Hymn Book, was compiled by 1909 and contained 125 hymns.
 The English-language hymn book currently used is Hymns Old and New and was first published in 1913 with several subsequent editions and translations.
-It contains 412 hymns, many of which were written or adapted by workers and other members of the church and is organized into "gospel" and "fellowship" hymns.
+It contains 412 hymns, many of which were written or adapted by workers and other members of the church, and is organized into "gospel" and "fellowship" hymns.
 A smaller, second hymnal, also titled Hymns Old and New, consists of the first 170 songs found in the full hymnal.
-Another version of the hymn book contains words without musical notation and is used primarily by children and those who cannot read music.
-Hymn books in other languages, such as "Himnos" in Spanish, contain many hymns translated from English and sung to the same tunes, as well as original non-English hymns.
+Another version of the hymnal contains words without musical notation and is used primarily by children and those who cannot read music.
+Hymnals in other languages, such as "Himnos" in Spanish, contain many hymns translated from the English and sung to the same tunes, as well as original non-English compositions.